Home » Business Email Etiquette Blog » Business Email: Thank You; You’re Welcome

 When to Thank

-Email is very much about reflecting your personality in how you choose to communicate.
-For example, showing courtesy and gratitude in business is very important to relationship building.
+Email is about reflecting your personality and how you choose to communicate.
+That is why showing courtesy and gratitude in business communications is crucial to relationship building.

 Some folks are more chatty and friendly than others.
 However, unfortunately, some are too curt and to the point and come off as terse or demanding.
 Some never think of thanking.